How to use color filter for analog B/W photography

-If you mainly use b/w film then you can leave this filter on your lens most of the time.
+If you use mainly b/w film, you can leave this filter on the lens most of the time.
 A light yellow filter is a good choice if you only want to buy one color filter for your analog black and white photography.

 A green filter is not as popular as the previous one.
 With this filter you get red tones much darker and the green ones brighter.
 In landscapes foliage and grass will turn lighter.

 The orange filter comes right after the yellow regarding the strength.
 Blues will appear even darker for a more dramatic effect.
 The warm colors will also turn brighter than greens.
 A good choice for this filter is in architectural photography.
 Buildings and cityscapes with bricks and color related textures will be seen in a vivid tone and will differentiate from the sky.

 Another not so common filter is the blue filter.
 You choose this if you want to brighten blues.
 In landscape photography you can use this filter to increase the effect of haze and give a foggy feel.
-Furthermore warm colors will be darkened and red will appear to black.
+In addition, warm colors are darkened and red appears black.

 Filter doesn't have to be expensive to get great moody results as you can see in the pictures above.
 But as always there is a wide range from low-budget to very expensive color filters.
 It depends on your purpose and budget.

 I have different kinds of filters like the simple red plastic filter for the HOLGA or a set of circular color filters to screw onto the front of your lens.
 Like the ones I used for the tulip photo series.
 For these you have to look for the correct filter size depending on your lens.
-Consider to take a bigger filter size and use step-up ring adapter.
+Consider taking a larger filter size and using a step-up ring adapter.
 With this you can use the filters for different lenses.

 Gelatine filters (see link below) are a great low-cost alternative and a good starting point for experimenting with color filters.
-I have some in different sizes and they can be easily pressed on the lens or put on an UV-filter.
+I have some in different sizes, and they can be easily pressed on the lens or put on a UV-filter.

 Keep in mind: exposure compensation